Ukraine Updates: Kyiv 'destroying the Enemy,' Zelenskyy Says | 📰 LatestLY

 'No grounds' to extend grain deal — Russia

-Russia has restated that there are “no grounds” to extend the the Black Sea grain deal and said that the agreement brokered with UN and Turkish mediation had not been properly implemented.
+Russia has restated that there are "no grounds" to extend the Black Sea grain deal, and said that the agreement brokered with UN and Turkish mediation had not been properly implemented.

 Kremlin spokesman Dmitry Peskov said during a call with reporters that the UN had been forced to acknowledge that "unfortunately, they are not managing to exert the necessary influence on the countries of the collective West in order to fulfil this Russian part of the agreement."

-Peskov was referring to a list of Russian demands, among them, the removal of what Moscow says are obstacles to the export of its own grain and fertilisers.
+Peskov was referring to a list of Russian demands, among them the removal of what Moscow says are obstacles to the export of its own grain and fertilizers.

 Guterres was unhappy with a slowing rate of ship inspections and the exclusion of Pivdennyi (Yuzhny) port — one of three Ukrainian ports covered by the Black Sea export deal.